 BUGS!
 Animal Planet Amazing Animal Facts Chapter Books by James Buckley, Jr.

-I really like this book, and the series (see Snakes! here).
-I envision elementary teachers who are looking for high-interest expository text to use this series in teaching comprehension strategies or research or science.
+I really like this book and the series.
 The books are in full color with photographs, illustrations, and kid-friendly design.
 The text size itself is perfect for elementary readers, it’s slightly bigger than typical nonfiction books of this length with decent white space in between the lines and around it.
-Finally, I’m impressed with the way this book series delivers factual information without dumbing it down or making it too difficult to read.
+I’m also impressed with the way this book series delivers factual information without dumbing it down or making it too difficult to read.
 Amazing Animal Facts Chapter Books is a stellar, highly recommended science chapter book series just perfect for elementary classrooms and libraries.

 Two Truths and a Lie by Ammi-Joan Paquette and Laurie Ann Thompson, illustrated by Lisa K. Weber